-Ads campaigns in order to deliver better conversions, automating email sequences, and designing messages that engage with customers better.
+Ads campaigns in order to deliver better conversions, automate email sequences, and design messages that engage with customers better.
 These are the more specific innovations we should look for as marketers, and strive to integrate into our daily practices.

 Only developing from here, there are the “sexy”, feasible tech innovations that can be implemented into a modern marketing campaign.
 The type of practice that growth hackers, fast-growing industry leaders, and successful Startups apply.

-These start from creating omnichannel journeys for customers that integrate multiple touchpoints on different channels.
+These start with creating omnichannel journeys for customers that integrate multiple touchpoints on different channels.
 They also automate communications specifically based on their interaction with the brand.